lubianat/tiokhin2020/notes_on_model_claims_by_lubiana.md

 ```

-## 16
+## 17
+### Claim
 * All other scientists working on the question corresponding to the newly-published result abandon that question with a probability determined by their individual a value.

+### Report
-This seems **Innacurate.**The way it is written gives the impression that publishing at the same time is not possible.
+This wording is slightly **Innacurate.** The way it is written gives the impression that publishing at the same time is not possible.
 In the code is possible that multiple scientists publish at exactly the same time and that actually happens, as scientists with same sample size publish at the same time.
 It could be reworded to "to the newly-published result (or results)" or similar

 The moving is done by the following loop: